 Shera was born in a poor village, behind the back of the Liberation Army's soilder who attacks her, she saw Death that "seems pretty delicious."
 Before Death could strike it's scythe, Shera completely devoured Death.
 And then, she became the Kingdom's solider.
 Wielding her gigantic scythe, in order to eliminate the abominable Liberation Army.
 In order to receive delicious food.

-First things first, this is one of my favorite novels, and I've already read a lot of them, dark fantasy is definitely a theme worth to read, because of the more mature story-telling and well thought out realism.
+First things first, this is one of my favorite novels, and I've already read a lot of them, darker fantasy is definitely a theme worth to read, because of the more mature story-telling and well thought out realism.

 "Shinigami wo Tabeta Shoujo" (The Girl Who Ate a Death God/Girl Who Ate Death) tells the story of a young, cheerful, but twisted girl seeking out revenge, one that clearly centers around a ruthless female lead.
 Little by little, as the journey progresses we come to know that Shera was only one more of those pitiful victims created by the corrupted parts of the war raging throughout the lands.
 In simple terms, a menace birthed out of man's own cruelty.

 Tags: Dark, Fanaticism, Female Protagonist, Gluttony, Magic, Military, Politics, Protagonist Strong from the Start, Ruthless Female Lead, Strong Female Lead, War Records, Wars